-Refer to section Storage Devices for details on how to install storage devices.
+Refer to Storage Devices for details on how to install storage devices.

 - Remove the rear and backplane covers.
-For more information, refer to Removing the rear cover and Removing the backplane cover. - 3.
-Locate the backplane (A), and then cut the cable tie(s) (B).

-4. Connect the SlimSAS cables to the motherboard and the backplane.
+For more information, refer to Removing the rear cover and Removing the backplane cover. - Install the HBA/RAID card to your system.
+For more information, refer to Replacing an HBA/RAID expansion card to riser bracket 4. - 4.
+Locate the backplane, and then cut the cable tie(s). - Connect the cables to the motherboard, backplane, and HBA/RAID card according to the table below.